A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Zitterbewegung Stochastic Mechanics

-and recalling that $\bar{\theta}=-\frac{1}{\hbar}S$, can be seen equivalent to Eq.
-(18) in section 2 (with the potentials set to zero and modulo the rest energy terms).
-Applying the conservative diffusion constraint through the variational principle implies
+It is straightforward to see that (151) is just Eq.
+(18) in section 2, with the potentials set equal to zero, and modulo the rest-energy terms and the time-symmetrized initial joint phase constant $\phi$.